tfogo/mongodb-go-tutorial/README.md

 if err != nil {
     log.Fatal(err)
-} else {
+}
 fmt.Println("Connection to MongoDB closed.")
-}
 ```

 Run the code (`go run main.go`) to test that your program can successfully connect to your MongoDB server.

 ## Using BSON Objects in Go

-Documents in MongoDB are stored as a type of binary-encoded JSON called BSON.
-The Go Driver has two families of types for representing BSON data: The `D` types and the `Raw` types.
+JSON documents in MongoDB are stored in a binary representation called BSON (Binary-encoded JSON).
+Unlike other databases that store JSON data as simple strings and numbers, the BSON encoding extends the JSON representation to include additional types such as int, long, date, floating point, and decimal128.
+This makes it much easier for applications to reliably process, sort, and compare data The Go Driver has two families of types for representing BSON data: The `D` types and the `Raw` types.

 The `D` family of types is used to concisely build BSON objects using native Go types.
 This can be particularly useful for constructing commands passed to MongoDB.
 The `D` family consists of four types: